 Slicing is a very common problem that most golfers face.
 If you have an adjustable driver, you can try adjusting the setting.

 Avoid standing too near to the ball or too far from it.
-What happens with a typical slice is the shoulders flares out, causing your swing to come form the outside to inside, or at a steep plane.
+What happens with a typical slice (how to stop slicing the ball) is the shoulders flares out, causing your swing to come from the outside to inside, or at a steep plane.
 This will cause the ball to veer right.
 To avoid this, you might want to step your left foot (if you’re right-handed) a little forward.
 This will help the swing plane.
 As a result, the club will drop to the inside as you go down.